d43pan/RepData_PeerAssessment1/PA1_template.md

 ## Imputing missing values

 *Calculate and report the total number of missing values in the dataset (i.e. the total number of rows with NAs)*
+Calculate the number of missing values in the dataset

 ```r
 num_incomplete <- sum( !complete.cases(activity) )